Architectural Design Studio (ADST) 690

 Delivery Mode: Paced online, Group study – (Students are required to attend one 3 hour evening video teleconference session per week during the first 13 weeks.
 Students will have the remainder of the 48 weeks to complete and submit their final diploma projects).

-Architectural Design Studio 690: Diploma Project is intended for students enrolled in the Post Baccalaureate Diploma in Architecture (PBDA) at the RAIC Centre for Architecture at Athabasca University.
+Architectural Design Studio 690: Diploma Project is intended for students enrolled in the Graduate Diploma in Architecture (GDA) at the RAIC Centre for Architecture at Athabasca University.

 Area of Study: Applied Studies

 ADST 690: Diploma Project is the final project of your educational experience in the ADST architectural design studios, leading to the Graduate Diploma in Architecture.
 This project can be either a building design or a research project.
 The Diploma Project connects architectural theory and practice through the advanced study of professional and cultural issues that give purpose and meaning to design.